sherman8915/MySQL-management/README.md

 #example.py
 import mysql_utility_manager

+#database info is a key values dictionary of the form: server_name:[ip_address/fqdn,username,password]
 database_info={'read_write_master':['master.domain.net','root','rw1 password'],
                'read_only_slave':['slave.domain.net','root','ro1 password'],

-db_util_manager=mysql_utility_manager.utility_manager(database_info) #instantiate the utility manager object for mysql
+#instantiate the utility manager object for mysql
+db_util_manager=mysql_utility_manager.utility_manager(database_info)

 bad_query="do something that will generate error on slave and will break replication"

-db_util_manager.execute_query_on_db(bad_query,'read_write_master','my_database') #the command will be executed on the master and will break replication on the slave
+#the command will be executed on the master and will break replication on the slave
+db_util_manager.execute_query_on_db(bad_query,'read_write_master','my_database')

-db_util_manager.skip_and_resume('read_only_slave') # it will check on the slave whether replication is running, if the replication is not running it will skip any offending commands in the binary log until replication has resumed.
-Thus minimizing downtime for unexpected errors during live maintainance.
+# It will check on the slave whether replication is running, if the replication is not running it will skip any offending commands in the binary log until replication has resumed.
+# Thus minimizing downtime for unexpected errors during live maintainance.
+db_util_manager.skip_and_resume('read_only_slave')